rpajanssen/java-triangle/exception-handling/README.md

 implementation.
 This is because the domain API for the error response is only half implemented and for the missing part a Map is used and... fingers crossed!

 A generic exception handler (`ControllerAdvice`) has been implemented.
-And it tries to cover all possible options to return a proper response.
-As long as you use the libraries that are supported by the generic handler (it handles the all the possible exceptions of the library you use in the correct way) it will create the proper error response.
+And it covers a specific set of exceptions to return a proper response.
+As long as you use the libraries that are supported by the generic handler it will create the proper error response.
 The same is true for using `AABExceptions`.
-Only custom exceptions not extending AABExceptions are not supported!
+However security exceptions are not covered like the `AccessDeniedException`.
+And custom exceptions not extending AABExceptions are not supported as well!
+So these exceptions may result in a wrong error response if left up to this generic handler.

 Another improvement over the JAX-RS equivalent library is that the handler does not support `ResponseStatusException` - the equivalent of the `WebApplicationException` - and thus it is not mixing these two different concepts.

-As a fall back it also implement a custom error resource, which should cover all exceptions raised outside the context of your resource.
+As a fall back this library also implements a custom error resource, which should cover all exceptions raised outside the context of your resource.
+Be careful because this resource however does not cover all possible security exceptions being raised so a wrong error response could be returned when these exceptions are raised.

+A major drawback of this library is that it has multiple responsibilities.
+Error handling is just one of them.
+Decorating requests for observability purposes is another.
+So if you want to use this library to handle exceptions but you want to use an open standard like OpenTelemetry for observability to send data to Azure AppInsights or Zipkin... well you are in trouble!

 _Our advice: with a bit of luck, using this library, you will comply with the ABN AMRO error response standard.
 But of course you don't want to depend on luck so please pressure the team responsible for this component to fix the API error